ORNL/cpp-proposals-pub/submdspan/submdspan.md

-Since both of these function may require computing similar information, one should actually fold `submdspan_offset` into `submdspan_mapping` and make that single customization point return a `pair` of the submapping and offset.
+Since both of these function may require computing similar information, one should actually fold `submdspan_offset` into `submdspan_mapping` and make that single customization point return a struct containing both the submapping and offset.

 With these components we can sketch out the implementation of `submdspan`.